American University of Central Asia: New Campus

-The new building has four stories, centered around a forum that serves as the main meeting place.
+The new building, opened in 2015, has four stories and is centered around a forum that serves as the main meeting place.
 The main building uses geothermal heating and rainwater harvesting to reduce its environmental impact.
-The building was designed by New York based architect Henry Myerberg and opened in 2015.
+The building was designed by New York based architect Henry Myerberg and is located to the south of the central part of Bishkek.

 Academic programs

-Preparatory programs
+New Generation Academy

 The university offers full-time and part-time programs to prepare students for university study.
-The programs include an intensive course of English language learning and university-level academic classes.
+The programs include an intensive course of English language learning, College Mathematics and university-level academic classes.Participants can also complete program in the Russian language.
+Students able to apply for the scholarship program.

 Undergraduate programs

 The university offers American-style Bachelor of Arts degrees in 15 undergraduate programs: